-- (e) Pre-emptive Rights Except as otherwise required by law, the holders of the Class C Preferred Shares and the holders of Class O Preferred Shares are not entitled as such to subscribe for, purchase, or receive any part of any issue of shares, bonds, debentures, or other securities of the Fund. - (f) Liquidation, Dissolution, or Winding up In the event of the liquidation, dissolution or winding-up of the Fund, whether voluntary or involuntary, or in the event of any other distribution of assets of the Fund among its shareholders for the purpose of winding-up its affairs, Class C Preferred Shareholders and the Class O Preferred Shareholders will be entitled to receive from the assets of the Fund the applicable Preferred Share Redemption Price before any amount is paid or property or assets of the Fund distributed to the holders of the common shares or to holders of any other class of shares ranking junior to the applicable class of the Preferred Shares. - (g) Constraints on Transferability Requests to transfer shares of the Fund requires written approval of a majority of the Board of Directors, provided that the requested transfer of shares does not impair the Fund's status as a MIC or contravene any law, rule, policy or regulation prescribed by any applicable securities commission or the provisions of the OBCA or any other applicable laws.
+- (e) Pre-emptive Rights Except as otherwise required by law, the holders of the Class C Preferred Shares, Class D Preferred Shares and the holders of Class O Preferred Shares are not entitled as such to subscribe for, purchase, or receive any part of any issue of shares, bonds, debentures, or other securities of the Fund. - (f) Liquidation, Dissolution, or Winding up In the event of the liquidation, dissolution or winding-up of the Fund, whether voluntary or involuntary, or in the event of any other distribution of assets of the Fund among its shareholders for the purpose of winding-up its affairs, Class C Preferred Shareholders, Class D Preferred Shareholders and the Class O Preferred Shareholders will be entitled to receive from the assets of the Fund the applicable Preferred Share Redemption Price before any amount is paid or property or assets of the Fund distributed to the holders of the common shares or to holders of any other class of shares ranking junior to the applicable class of the Preferred Shares.
+The Class A, C and O Preferred Shares are not considered junior to Class D Preferred Shares. - (g) Constraints on Transferability Requests to transfer shares of the Fund requires written approval of a majority of the Board of Directors, provided that the requested transfer of shares does not impair the Fund's status as a MIC or contravene any law, rule, policy or regulation prescribed by any applicable securities commission or the provisions of the OBCA or any other applicable laws.

 Paragraph 130.1(6)(d) of the Tax Act stipulates that to qualify as a MIC, a corporation must have at least twenty shareholders and no shareholder may be a Specified Shareholder (defined below) of the corporation.
 A Specified Shareholder, as defined in the Tax Act, would include a taxpayer who, alone or together with any person related to the taxpayer, owns, directly or indirectly, more than 25% of the issued shares of any class of the capital stock of the corporation (a "Specified Shareholder").
-The Tax Act states that a trust governed by a registered pension plan or a deferred profit-sharing plan is counted as four shareholders for purposes of determining the number of shareholder.
+The Tax Act states that a trust governed by a registered pension plan or a deferred profit-sharing plan is counted as four shareholders for purposes of determining the number of shareholders and one shareholder for purposes of determining if a shareholder is a Specified Shareholder.
 The Board of Directors intend to refuse registration of an allotment or any transfer of shares which would result in the Fund ceasing to meet the qualifications of a MIC.

-As the Fund is not currently a reporting issuer in the selling jurisdictions or in any other jurisdiction, the Class C Preferred Shares and Class O Preferred Shares are subject to resale restrictions pursuant to applicable securities laws.
+As the Fund is not currently a reporting issuer in the selling jurisdictions or in any other jurisdiction, the Class C Preferred Shares, Class D Preferred Shareholders and Class O Preferred Shares are subject to resale restrictions pursuant to applicable securities laws.
 See Item 10, "Resale Restrictions".